All Episodes

 Yeah, not the people that are in Oklahoma City working their butts off to protect our country.

-I I think there's a lot of evidence that says that many of them did.
+I think there's a lot of evidence that says that many of them did.

-And there are several names that we have not yet heard of that were using their uh position as attorneys to take that action.
+And there are several names that we have not yet heard of that were using their position as attorneys to take that action.

-Remember, the inspector general took some criticism because they said, well, it didn't influence the prosecutorial decisions, but many of these people didn't have the the opportunity.
+Remember, the inspector general took some criticism because they said, well, it didn't influence the prosecutorial decisions, but many of these people didn't have the opportunity.

 It took him 18 months the last time.

-It's been going a long time, and I do think that's why you're seeing grand a grand jury, at least one that we've at least read about, moving forward.
+It's been going a long time, and I do think that's why you're seeing a grand jury, at least one that we've at least read about, moving forward.

-All right, it's called The Deep State, How an Army of Bureaucrats Protected Barack Obama and is working to destroy the Trump agenda.
+All right, it's called The Deep State: How an Army of Bureaucrats Protected Barack Obama and is working to destroy the Trump agenda.

 I think you're on our show tonight on Hannity.